Groovestation/Groovestation/README.md

 ## LICENSE
 [![license-badge](https://shields.io/badge/license-CC--BY--NC--SA-lightgrey?style=for-the-badge)](https://creativecommons.org/licenses/by-nc-sa/3.0/)

-All Goonstation contributions are licensed under [Creative Commons BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/).
+All Groovestation contributions are licensed under [Creative Commons BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/).
 See LICENSE for more details.

 Contributions made under the `tgui` folder are licensed under [MIT](https://choosealicense.com/licenses/mit/) unless otherwise specified.

-**Important:** This means that code from Goonstation cannot be ported to codebases such as /tg/station.
+**Important:** This means that code from Groovestation cannot be ported to codebases such as /tg/station.
 If you wish to port a specific feature, you __*must*__ get the developer(s) to sublicense it to you under a license like AGPLv3.
 This also applies in the opposite direction for features ported from other codebases.